horizontalsystems/DashKit.Swift/README.md

-# BitcoinKit-iOS
+# DashKit-iOS

-Bitcoin, BitcoinCash(ABC) and Dash wallet toolkit for Swift.
+Dash wallet toolkit for Swift.
 This is a full implementation of SPV node including wallet creation/restore, synchronization with network, send/receive transactions, and more.
-The repository includes the main `BitcoinCore.swift` and `BitcoinKit.swift`, `BitcoinCashKit.swift` and `DashKit.swift` separate pods.

 ## Features